Enjoy sex like you used to

 • There are other ways to handle PE, like SSRIs, numbing sprays, sensitivity creams, and certain sex toys.

-Consider a virtual premature ejaculation consultation to get more information about possible treatments.
+If you’re experiencing PE, consider a virtual premature ejaculation consultation to get more information about possible treatments.
 We’re here when you’re ready.

 9 Sources